WFRCAnalytics/MAP-ATO/README.md

 # ATO-Web-App
-Web mapping application for Access to Opportunities metrics
+Web mapping application (in-progress) for Access to Opportunities metrics

 To edit:
 - copy into WebAppBuilderForArcGIS\server\apps folder